meraki/dashboard-api-go/client/docs/GetOrganizations200ResponseInner.md

 `func (o *GetOrganizations200ResponseInner) HasCloud() bool`

 HasCloud returns a boolean if a field has been set.

+### GetManagement

+`func (o *GetOrganizations200ResponseInner) GetManagement() GetOrganizations200ResponseInnerManagement`

+GetManagement returns the Management field if non-nil, zero value otherwise.

+### GetManagementOk

+`func (o *GetOrganizations200ResponseInner) GetManagementOk() (*GetOrganizations200ResponseInnerManagement, bool)`

+GetManagementOk returns a tuple with the Management field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetManagement

+`func (o *GetOrganizations200ResponseInner) SetManagement(v GetOrganizations200ResponseInnerManagement)`

+SetManagement sets Management field to given value.

+### HasManagement

+`func (o *GetOrganizations200ResponseInner) HasManagement() bool`

+HasManagement returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)